-- Incarceration
+- Incarceration.

-- Missing the school bus
+- Missing the school bus.

-- Obtaining driver's license
+- Obtaining driver's license.

-- Trips not approved
+- Trips not approved.

-- Photography sessions
+- Photography sessions.

-- Leaving school w/o permission
+- Leaving school w/o permission.

-- Shopping
+- Shopping.

-- Absence not verified by parent call or not
+- Absence not verified by parent/guardian call or note.

-- Leaving an assigned area without a note/permission
+- Leaving an assigned area without a note/permission.

-- Car accident (unless police report is produced and/or parental visit to the office for verification of the incident)
+- Car accident (unless police report is produced and/or parent/guardian visit to the office for verification of the incident).

-- Gainful employment
+- Gainful employment.

-- Babysitting
+- Babysitting.

-- Birthdays
+- Birthdays.

-- Oversleeping
+- Oversleeping.

-- Hair appointments
+- Hair appointments.

-- Car trouble
+- Car trouble.

-Please be advised that if OHS administrators receive proof that a student absence has been falsely reported as "excused," that absence will be reclassified as "unexcused" and appropriate discipline for unexcused absences will apply.
+Please be advised that if OJSHS administrators receive proof that a student absence has been falsely reported as "excused," that absence will be reclassified as "unexcused" and appropriate discipline for unexcused absences will apply.